Physiology & Pathology Sciences

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to physiology.
+Note that some of these people may have jobs that are not directly related to a physiology degree.

 Salaries According to BLS

 Average salaries range from $83,600 to $122,320 (25th to 75th percentile) for careers related to physiology.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Physiology & Pathology Sciences

 Some careers associated with physiology require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for physiology careers below.

 |High School Diploma - or the equivalent (for example, GED)||1.1%|